sbanal/kubee/README.md

     ```
     kubectl get services kubee-frontend
     ```
-4. Visit the frontend site http://[EXTERNAL-IP]:3000
+4. Visit the frontend site http://[EXTERNAL-IP]:3000.
+Enter your name in the input control and press enter.
+The backend service should be able to respond with a "hello [your input]" message.
 5. Tail the frontend pod logs
     ```
     kubectl get pods | grep frontend